cairo-book/cairo-book/src/ch14-01-contract-storage.md

 To declare a mapping, use the `LegacyMap` type enclosed in angle brackets `<>`, specifying the key and value types.

+Note: You might encounter `LegacyMap` in older code or documentation.
+This was the previous mapping type used in Cairo contracts, but it has been deprecated in favor of the more flexible `Map` type.
+If you come across `LegacyMap`, it's recommended to update it to `Map` that provides more control over storage, as they have identical storage layouts allowing for a safe migration.

 You can also create more complex mappings with multiple keys.
 You can find in Listing {{#ref storage-mapping}} the popular `allowances` storage variable of the ERC20 Standard which maps an `owner` and an allowed `spender` to their `allowance` amount using multiple keys passed inside a tuple:

 ```rust,noplayground